The Wild Numbers

 The Wild Numbers is a mathematical fiction in the form of a short novel by Philibert Schogt, a Dutch philosopher and mathematician.
-It was first published in Dutch (as "De wilde getallen") in 1998 and an English translation appeared in 2000.
+It was first published in Dutch (as "De wilde getallen") in 1998; the English translation, prepared by Schogt himself, was published in 2000.

 Through this work the author is trying to provide insights to the workings of a mathematics-obsessed mind.
-It is the story of a professor of mathematics who believes he has solved one of the great problems of mathematics -- Beauregard's Wild Number Problem.
-In the imaginary settings of the novel, the problem is presented as a real mathematical problem seeking a solution and not as a delusion of the protagonist.
-But in the real mathematical world, there is no such problem; it is a fictitious problem created by the author of the book.
+It is the story of a professor of mathematics who believes he has solved one of the great problems of mathematics: "Beauregard's Wild Number Problem" (a fictitious problem invented by Schogt for the novel).

 Plot

-The novel is presented as a narration by the protagonist, Isaac Swift, of the story.
-Isaac Swift is an able, though not brilliant, mathematics professor in a small college in an unnamed city in an unnamed country.
-When the novel opens Swift is in his mid-thirties and desperately trying to establish himself as a mathematician.
-A respected senior faculty of the mathematics department of the college has just given his seal of approval to Isaac's paper describing a proof of the wild number problem.
-Isaac hoped that he would soon be famous and interviewed and feted.
-Immediately a crisis developed as Swift was accused of plagiarising a proof of the problem already discovered by an older student, Leonard Vale.
-Vale's accusation was generally ignored because of his cranky behaviour in the department and his tendency to make tall claims on unsolved problems.
+The narrator is Isaac Swift, a mathematics professor in a small college in an unnamed city in an unnamed country.
+Swift is in his mid-thirties and desperately trying to establish himself as a mathematician.
+A respected senior faculty of the mathematics department of the college has just given his seal of approval to Swift's paper describing a solution to "Beauregard's problem" of whether there are infinitely many "wild" numbers.

+Beauregard had defined a number of deceptively simple operations, which, when applied to a whole number, at first resulted in fractions.
+But if the same steps were repeated often enough, the eventual outcome was once again a whole number.
+Or, as Beauregard cheerfully observed: “In all numbers lurks a wild number, guaranteed to emerge when you provoke them long enough”.